stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Imported custom serializers are intended to extend the C/C++ type bindings when the default binding to string is not satisfactory to your taste and if the target platform supports these C/C++ types.
-To add custom serializers to `typemap.dat` for wsdl2h, see [Adding custom serializers](#custom) below.
+To add custom serializers to `typemap.dat` for wsdl2h, see [adding custom serializers](#custom) below.

 Using typemap.dat to customize data bindings                          {#typemap}
 ============================================

-We use a `typemap.dat` file to redefine namespace prefixes and to customize type bindings for the the generated header files produced by the wsdl2h tool.
+Use a `typemap.dat` file to redefine namespace prefixes and to customize type bindings for the the generated header files produced by the wsdl2h tool.
 The `typemap.dat` is the default file processed by wsdl2h.
 Use wsdl2h option `-t` to specify a different file.

 Declarations in `typemap.dat` can be broken up over multiple lines by continuing on the next line by ending each line to be continued with a backslash `\`.
 The limit is 4095 characters per line, whether the line is broken up or not.

 XML namespace bindings                                               {#typemap1}
 ----------------------